shubhamadep/tracksentimentsclient/README.md

 ## Track Sentiment

-A platform to display analytics of the products listed by a seller on Amazon.
+A platform to display product analytics listed by a seller on Amazon.

 ## Home Page